nest/nestml/extras/nestml-release-checklist.md

   git log v3.0..HEAD | grep Author\: | sort | uniq
   ```

 - Ensure copyright transferal agreement is obtained from each author (contact: @heplesser).
+Obtain affiliation one-liner for each author.

 - Edit `setup.py` and enter the right version number.
 Edit `pynestml/__init__.py` and enter the right version number.
 Push to a new branch called `release-v3.1`.